clarosmarkjoseph/LBO-Android/README.md

-# LayBare-Android
+# LBO-Android
-This is the official Android app of Lay Bare
+This is the official Android app of LBO